anishmo99/Daily-Interview-Pro/README.md

 # Daily Interview Pro
- questions solved in python and cpp from Daily-Interview-Pro
+ Questions solved in Python and CPP from Daily-Interview-Pro